U.S. News Rankings

 The Catholic University of America is a private institution that was founded in 1887.
 It has a total undergraduate enrollment of 3,694, its setting is urban, and the campus size is 184 acres.
 It utilizes a semester-based academic calendar.
 The Catholic University of America's ranking in the 2014 edition of Best Colleges is National Universities, 121.
 Its tuition and fees are $38,526 (2013-14).

 Catholic University of America, as its name suggests, is the national university of the Catholic Church.
 Students take several courses in theology and philosophy before graduation, and the Campus Ministry holds worship services and offers leadership opportunities to interested students.
 For other ways to get involved, Catholic University students can check out more than 80 clubs and organizations.
-The school’s Cardinals athletic teams compete in the NCAA Division III Landmark Conference in every sport except football, which belongs to the Old Dominion Athletic Conference.
-Freshmen and sophomores are required to live on campus, and because the university has a stop on Washington, D.C.’s public transportation system, the Metro, students are just a short trip away from Capitol Hill and other national landmarks.
+The school's Cardinals athletic teams compete in the NCAA Division III Landmark Conference in every sport except football.
+The football team plays in the Old Dominion Athletic Conference.
+Freshmen and sophomores are required to live on campus, and because the university has a stop on Washington, D.C.'s public transportation system, the Metro, students are just a short trip away from Capitol Hill and other national landmarks.

-The school is home to more than 20 research facilities, including the Institute for Policy Research & Catholic Studies.
-For graduate students, Catholic University runs the Columbus School of Law, a Department of Education, and a School of Engineering, among other academic departments.
+The school is home to about 20 research facilities, including the Institute for Policy Research & Catholic Studies.
+For graduate students, Catholic University runs the Columbus School of Law, a Department of Education and a School of Engineering, among other academic departments.
 There is also the Theological College, a seminary for male students preparing for priesthood.
-Among the many notable graduates of Catholic University are alumni such as actors Jon Voight and Mad Men’s John Slattery; Robert Craves, cofounder of Costco Wholesale Inc.; and James Vanderslice, former CEO of Dell Inc.
+Among the many notable graduates of Catholic University are alumni such as actors Jon Voight and John Slattery; Robert Craves, co-founder of Costco Wholesale Inc.; and James Vanderslice, a former Dell Inc. executive.

 |School mission and unique qualities (as provided by the school):|